MarcinKilarski/Website-Audit/web-performance.md

 There are many Content Delivery Networks your business can choose from.
 Two of the most popular are Cloud Flare (widely used as a free-service) and MaxCDN (premium service).

-### 1.5.
-HTTP Strict Transport Security (HSTS)
+### 1.6.
+Prefetching

 **Overview**

-HTTP Strict Transport Security (aka HSTS) helps speed up the firs page load of your site when you have installed an SSL certificate for your domain, and a user requests an unsecured version of your URL.
-This can occur when a searcher types in the address of your page (e.g. example.ie) or clicks on a link to HTTP version (e.g. http://example.ie/page/).
-Then your server needs to correct the request and redirect the user to the secured version of the page (if your server is set up correctly).

-You can avoid this delay by using HSTS which asks browsers to automatically load the HTTPS version of your site, each time someone requests a page.
-This will improve the loading time of your pages by 0.1-0.3 seconds.
-In addition, it will significantly improve your site’s security, as from now on, the user will only be able to connect to your server through the encrypted connection.
+Using a prefetch directive allows you to tell your user’s browser to download any documents it may require for the next page.
+This way, the page will load much faster, as the browser will already have some of the required files.

+Therefore, it is beneficial to prefetch the largest and most critical files in order to render your pages in advance.
+In addition to this, when data shows that users follow a specific path on your page, you can prefetch the full page due next on this path.
+For example, this could be your ‘offer’ page when a person visits your home page.

+This can significantly improve the time that the page takes to load.
+The faster the page load, the higher chance that the user will convert.

 ## 2. Time to First Paint